chordify/redis-schema/README.md

 A major goal of `redis-schema` is to provide typed primitives, on top of which one can safely and conveniently build further typed libraries, such as `Database.Redis.Lock` or `Database.Redis.RemoteJob`.
-[Meta-records](#meta-records) are another example of how lightweight "primitives" compose into higher-level "primitives" of the same kind.
+[Meta-records](#meta-records) are another example of how low-level primitives compose into higher-level "primitives" of the same kind.

-This is reflected in the design decisions of various typeclasses, and in the design and use of Redis transactions to ensure that composability is not broken by race conditions.
+The focus at composability is reflected in the design decisions of various typeclasses, and in the design and use of Redis transactions to ensure that composability is not broken by race conditions.